Ceravision is pleased to join the UV4Plants Association

 The Rt Hon.
 George Freeman MP was also on hand to lend his support to new technologies in the horticulture market .

 Rothamsted Open Innovation Forum 2017

-Ceravision are delighted to have been invited to contribute at the first Rothamsted Open Innovation Forum between the 18th and 20th of January.
+Ceravision is delighted to have been invited to contribute at the first Rothamsted Open Innovation Forum between the 18th and 20th of January.

 Dr. Graeme Lister (Ceravision CEO) will be presenting a paper on Wednesday 18th January at 14.10.
 We will also be exhibiting on stands 5/6 to discuss the benefits of plasma lighting within the horticulture market.

 The Rothamsted Open Innovation Forum is a new initiative designed to accelerate collaboration for the development of game-changing innovations addressing global food and nutrition security challenges.